Suing Someone's Carlessness or Negligence?

 In California, the statute of limitations for a personal injury case that was caused by the negligence or carelessness of a person or business is two years.
 Personal injury cases involve cases in which an accident occurs because of negligence, and subsequent physical, mental or emotional injuries are incurred as a result.
 Wrongful death situations are also considered personal injury cases.

-Some examples of accidents that would be considered personal injury cases include car accidents in which the person or people not at fault were seriously or fatally injured, slip and fall cases where serious or fatal injuries occurred, and medical malpractice situations that resulted in further health complications or death.
+Some examples of accidents that would be considered personal injury cases include car accidents in which the person or people not at fault were seriously or fatally injured, and slip and fall cases where serious or fatal injuries occurred.

 Understanding the “Start Date” of Statutes of Limitations